irdest/irdest/README.md

 ## Overview

-Most traditional networking infrastructure (both the transmission layer, as well as applications) operate in a very centralised way.
+Most traditional networking infrastructure (both the transmission layer, as well as applications) operate in a centralised way.
 Clients connect to servers, and devices to towers.
-This makes it very vulnerable to attacks.
-Natural disasters or opressive governments can easily shut down communication for millions of people, potentially putting people at risk, and slowing down any activist movement.
+This makes the infrastructure vulnerable to attacks.
+Natural disasters or opressive governments can easily shut down communication for millions of people, potentially putting them at risk, and slowing down or disrupting any organisation or activist movement.

 qaul.net aims to solve this issue by creating decentralised circuits between devices directly.
-Additionally, it's routing approach takes into account that connections are imperfect, and that a stable link between two devices might not be possible.
-For this scenario the network caches undelivered messages, carrying them towards their destination until the recipient comes back online.
+These direct device-to-device connections can be imperfect and unstable.  qaul.net's routing approach takes these issues into account by caching undelivered messages, and carrying them towards their destination until the receipient comes back online.

-Routing in a qaul network is done via a users public keys, creating a 32 byte large address space.
+Routing in a qaul.net network is done via a user's public keys, creating a 32 byte large address space.
 Connecting devices together happens via channel-specific drivers.
 When creating a circuit, roaming between different connection modes is common.